Special Moments from South Florida Events

 10 Tips to Know Before Dating a Female Journalist

 Journalists are a completely different breed than the rest of the population, so you should know exactly what you’re getting into before making a move on one.
-Here’s some tips to help you decide if you can handle being with these females:
+Here are some tips to help you decide if you can handle being with these females:

 1. Female journalists are ballsy.
 We’re not afraid to tell it like it is because it’s our job.
 Honesty is the number one characteristic of a talented and successful writer, therefore, that straightforwardness will be projected to you every day.
 If we don’t like what you’re doing or how you’re treating us, we will immediately notify you…and probably without a filter.
 If you prefer a woman who tap dances around situations then don’t date a journalist.